 |Nutritional Guidelines (per serving)|

-- 2 cups heavy cream (30 percent milk fat)
+- 2 cups heavy cream (at least 35 percent milk fat)

 - 2 tablespoons granulated sugar

 In a large mixing bowl, beat the heavy cream, sugar, and vanilla extract together on high speed until soft peaks form.

 Chill any unused Chantilly cream.